hashmij/cuda-um-xpmem/README.md

-This repo contains the basic benchmarks that can serve as proof-of-concept to test out the functioning of the GPU-CPU based memory sharing via XPMEM.
+This repo contains the basic benchmarks that can serve as proof-of-concept to test out the functioning of the GPU-CPU based memory sharing via CUDA unified memory and XPMEM's cross-attach-memory.
+The idea was to access and perform operations on GPU memory from a remote process.

 I wrote these benchmarks to develop my understanding and answer the following
 questions: